mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Gone?
 Gone where?"

 "I don't know.
-I just found some blood and-," I stopped and fell to my feet in front of hae, and thi reached out to hold me in hae arms.
-At the time, I hadn't thought of the pain it took to lean forward with a wound so deep.
+I just found some blood and-," I stopped and fell to my feet in front of hae.
+Thi reached out to hold me in hae arms, swallowing the pain in her side; her breath, slow and belabored, tickling the back of my shoulder.

-Thi tried to comfort me, "Linyu, this world is full of chaos.
-We've both been pawns to greater forces."

-Hae hands rubbed my back to console me.

-"Perhaps it's time we overthrew them."

-I took her words into my heart through the sweat on my cheeks and in my eyes.
-And my lungs had never felt so full of life.
+"Be still, maman.
+Quiet your mind."

+She calmed me with the sound of her voice and the feel of her warmth.
+The sound of distant waves and tiny plops of water filled my mind, carried me away to the depths of my mind.

+"Your hearts are full," thi said running hae fingers through my hair.
+Hae voice was like a pool of warm water in the frozen air.

+"You care for her.
+For Pomri.
+More than you care for yourself.
+But you are conflicted.
+You have the eyes of Ramne, cunning, determined.
+You see opportunity and destruction as one, a vast continuum upon which we all wander about.
+You will be a great leader someday, in a time without time.
+But first you must lead yourself to the right answer."

+Thi let me go, and I followed, knealing before hae with my face still covered with water.
+Hae hand came up to wipe it away.
+I took a few deep breaths and set my mind back into the calm of its deepest parts.
+Pomri came to mind.
+The way her hand would have moved in the dark, pushing a boat out to sea, never thinking twice about going back.
+I knew then that I had misjudged her.

+"Pomri would never make such a clumsy mistake.
+And she wouldn't leave me behind.
+Pomri was taken."

 <!--
 "The same one that looked after Laen, I presume.
 Does thi know where our boat is?" she asked nonchalantly.